makinteract/baby-prompts/README.md

 // Get the first prompt
 const res = await prompt('My name is Jon Snow.').pipe(invoke);

-//U sing a single prompt
+// Using a single prompt
 await prompt('What is my name?')
   .then(withPreviousResponse(res)) // pass in the previous response .then(invoke)